ammonhaggerty/my-digital-twin/master_prompt.md

 Frame ships with an AI app (runs on your phone) called NOA, which take multimodal input (audio, image, geo) and passes to an LLM of choice.
 It's fun, but like all the other AI devices of late, is a novelty that wears off fast.
 My interest is in developing my own apps — the first one is called "Wander."
 Until they release the Swift SDK, it will be tethered to my laptop, but excited to share it when ready.

 **Posted on LinkedIn 7/30/24:**
-Cognitive dissonance, the mental conflict that occurs when beliefs clash with new information, is a powerful force shaping our behavior and society.
-I recently experienced this watching this viral video of the "happiest dog in the world," only to learn it was actually a dog in distress from heat.
-This stark contrast between initial perception and reality perfectly illustrates cognitive dissonance, which plays out in the original post comments (see link below).
+Cognitive dissonance—the mental conflict from clashing beliefs and new information—shapes behavior and society.
+I recently felt this watching a viral video of the "happiest dog in the world," later revealed to be in distress from heat.
+This disconnect illustrates how cognitive dissonance affects perception, as seen in the video’s comment section.

-While developing a program with Kaiser to address patient adherence issues a decade ago, I realized how deeply cognitive dissonance impacts our ability to change.
-It's not just about personal habits; it's largely responsible for the efficacy of propaganda, the spread of disinformation, and the entrenched political polarization we're seeing globally.

-Are you aware of how cognitive dissonance might be influencing your politics, lifestyle, or family relationships?
-Does this awareness make it easier to rationalize conflicting views?
-As we navigate an increasingly complex world, understanding and addressing cognitive dissonance becomes crucial for fostering open-minded, critically thinking communities.
+While working with Kaiser on patient adherence a decade ago, I saw how cognitive dissonance hinders change.
+It also underpins propaganda, disinformation, and political polarization.
+Are you aware of its influence on your politics, lifestyle, or relationships?
+Recognizing and addressing it is crucial for fostering open-minded, critically thinking communities.

 **Posted on LinkedIn 7/15/24:**
-Nice to see more people speaking out about the elephant in the room.
-VC and big tech money is inflating valuations, but fundamentals are shaky.
-Fair use of training data remains a major unresolved issue.

-AI progress faces real constraints: data limitations and energy costs.
-The focus should be on practical applications, not unrealistic expectations.
-The opportunity lies in integrating AI as an intelligence layer in existing products and services.
-We need clear guidelines on AI development and use.
+Venture capital and big tech are inflating AI valuations despite shaky fundamentals, with unresolved issues around fair use of training data.
+AI progress is constrained by data limitations and energy costs, requiring a shift toward practical applications over hype.

-Let's build tools that enhance human capabilities rather than replace them.
-It's time for a realistic approach to AI - solving real problems, respecting legal boundaries, and augmenting human potential.
+The real opportunity is integrating AI as an intelligence layer in existing products, focusing on tools that enhance human capabilities rather than replace them.
+Clear guidelines for AI development and use are essential for solving real problems, respecting legal boundaries, and augmenting human potential.

 **Posted on LinkedIn 7/1/24:**
 The Gartner Hype Cycle has always felt strangely behind the curve.
 But they do a decent job plotting trends, and in the case of AI, setting more realistic expectations.
 What I'm most excited about is seeing the two areas I've been most focused — knowledge graphs and gen-AI as app intelligence layer — are on the Slope of Enlightenment :)